Individual Therapy in Scottsdale, AZ

 Sometimes people come to therapy when parts of their emotional life begin to feel difficult to navigate.

 You may notice yourself becoming overwhelmed in certain situations, pulling away when relationships start to feel close, or struggling to express what you need.
+At other times, you may find yourself feeling unsettled during periods of loss, transition, uncertainty, and change.
 At times emotional or physical intimacy can feel complicated.
 You may want closeness, yet also find yourself pulled into patterns around intimacy that are difficult to understand or step out of.

 These reactions can feel confusing because they sometimes appear even when part of you understands what is happening.
 You may recognize patterns in the way you respond to conflict, closeness, or vulnerability, yet still find yourself repeating them.